 - Application of the theory of communication and of the construction if institutional reality for modelling distributed software systems.

 - Digital fashion stands for the use of digital technologies in the fashion domain.
-At ITC different facets of digital fashion are studied: from the evaluation of online communication strategies used by the fashion brands, to the understanding of the technological use in the marketing activities, to the assessment of requested competences and skills.
+At IDT4C different facets of digital fashion are studied: from the evaluation of online communication strategies used by the fashion brands, to the understanding of the technological use in the marketing activities, to the assessment of requested competences and skills.